 Tensor 600X Technology Demonstrator

-Company founder and CEO Chrisoph Fraundorfer has been working on an advanced gyrocopter for the last 10 years with over 20,000 thousand labor hours using modern computational fluid dynamics analysis to optimize the rotor head and airframe.
+Company founder and CEO Christoph Fraundorfer has been working on an advanced gyrocopter for the last 10 years with over 20,000 labor hours using modern computational fluid dynamics analysis to optimize the rotor head and airframe.

-Their work has paid-off with the company unveiling their full-scale Tensor 600X two (2) seat technology demonstrator gyrocopter on 24 May 2019 at Donauworth Genderkingen Airport in Germany.
+Their work has paid-off with the company unveiling their full-scale Tensor 600X two (2) seat technology demonstrator gyrocopter on 24 May 2019 at Donauwörth-Genderkingen Airport in Germany.
 The company focused on component flight testing taking place before the unveiling of the aircraft so the technology demonstrator would look very close to the production aircraft.
 They are also responsible for the development of the Tensor, a six seat gyrocopter designed specifically for aerial cargo service.

 For more than 60 years, the gyrocopter has been spending time only as a niche market in the hobby sector.
 Commercial use is not allowed because the low load capacity of the "screwdriver" is a maximum of 450 kilograms.
 That's what Fraundorfer wants to change because the gyrocopter basically has one advantage: It can fly slower and lower than a helicopter.
 In addition, fixed-wing and helicopter pilots can be retrained with little effort.